cnrudd/MERN-stack/README.md

 * Login
 * Logout
 * Auto log out if refresh token is expired when request to protected URL is made
-* Auto creation of new auth token if refresh token is still valid (so if a user is using the app they will not be logged out if they have not made a protected api call within `AUTH_TOKEN_DURATION`)
+* Auto creation of new auth token if refresh token is still valid (so if a user is using the app they will not be logged out if they have not made a protected api call within `ACCESS_TOKEN_DURATION`)

 Missing from app:
 * Auto logout due to inactivity